tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/us003/04.tests-and-implementation/Readme.md

 ## 6. Integration and Demo

-* The Job creation functionality has been integrated into the application.
+* The Collaborator registration functionality has been integrated into the application.
-* Demo purposes: Job creation can be accessed via the UI to create new jobs.
+* Demo purposes: Collaborator registration can be accessed via the UI to register new collaborators.

 ## 7. Observations